2022-23 Northwestern Transfer Acceptance Rate, Requirements, and Application Deadline

 Below we present the most current available Northwestern transfer acceptance rate as well as historical data.

-When trying to get the complete picture on how difficult it is to transfer into a given school, it is important to also look at historical data.
-Many schools have wild fluctuations in transfer acceptance rate from year to year.
+When trying to get the complete picture of how difficult it is to transfer into a given school, it is important to look at historical data.
+Many schools have wild fluctuations in transfer acceptance rates from year to year.
 Yet, this is not the case here.
 As you can see, the Northwestern transfer acceptance rate has been consistently between 13% and 17% for the last five years.

 Historical transfer rates are as follows: